 A train pass is relatively cheap and almost always the best option.
 Especially if, as an employer, you make use of NMBS’s third-party payer scheme and fully cover the cost of the train pass.
 The government will then refund you 20% of the cost of the subscription.

-In post-Coronavirus times, companies are confronted even more than before with the variability in the use of mobility by their employees.
+Post-COVID, companies are confronted even more than before with the variability in the use of mobility by their employees.

 - Each employee has his/her own mobility modes that differ individually.